Lansing native builds bat-mobile for hometown hero

 "We are combining the Tumbler and Michael Keaton's, this is a rough one because it is legos, but Michael Keaton's version of the batmobile," said Aaron Aikman.

-Aaron Aikman, best known for his Ghostbusters car, is back in his garage making a batmobile car for a local hero.
+Aaron Aikman, best known for his Ghostbusters car, is back in his garage making a Batmobile car for a local hero.

-The Lansing batman has been saving the day for kids in the hospital since 2016, making an impact on organizations like Make a Wish foundation and the American Cancer Society.
+The Lansing Batman has been saving the day for kids in the hospital since 2016, making an impact on organizations like Make a Wish foundation and the American Cancer Society.

-That's why when Batman approached Aikman about building his very own bat-mobile there was no second-guessing.
+That's why Aikman said there was no second guessing when Batman approached him about building his very own bat-mobile.

-Aikman says that while it's an expensive process and funds typically come out, of his own pockets, it's for a good cause and believes the kids will love it.
+Aikman says that while it's an expensive process and funds typically come out of his own pockets, it's for a good cause and believes the kids will love it.

 "Should be a recurring car for the Lansing batman, when he drives up to the hospital.
 Bring the kids a real vision of them getting out of a batmobile," Aikman said.

-The bat-mobile will be a mixture of a Dune Buggy and 1985 Oldsmobile Toronado.
+The Batmobile will be a mixture of a Dune Buggy and 1985 Oldsmobile Toronado.
 He plans to assemble it together to make the most realistic version.

-"We are combining the Tumbler and Michael Keaton's, this is a rough one because it is legos, but Michael Keaton's version of the batmobile," said Aikman.
+"We are combining the Tumbler and Michael Keaton's, this is a rough one because it is legos, but Michael Keaton's version of the Batmobile," said Aikman.

 He even built a lego version to mimic what the car will look like once it's finished.